Domestic abuse solicitors

 Legal advice on harassment and domestic abuse

-Should you find yourself in this difficult situation, our experienced Family Team of Lawyers are available to serve you throughout Scotland, with offices in Glasgow, Edinburgh, Inverness & Highlands and Shetland.
+Should you find yourself in an abusive relationship our experienced Family Law team is available to provide confidential advice throughout Scotland, with offices in Glasgow, Edinburgh, Inverness, Elginand Shetland

-Our Team will explore options with you and discuss your situation with complete discretion to help you decide the most suitable solution based on your circumstances.
+Our team of domestic abuse solicitors will explore options with you and discuss your situation with complete discretion to help you decide the most suitable solution based on your circumstances.

 Court orders